Gable Roof Parts

 Can You Identify Parts of a Gable Roof?

 We have many customers who choose the Gable Roof option for their sheds and we can see why!
 It provides alot of benefits such as more height for moving around as well as extra storage space.
 It also allows the water to run off the shed during wet weather.
-Now it is necissary to know all the parts of a gabel roof when assembling which I will outline below as well as how it all fits together when assembling.
-In the photo you can see the key parts of the structure:

 The ridge beam supports the rafters at the peak or the ridge, thus the term ridge beam.
 It will always be a part of a gable roof structure.
 By using ridge caps you are able to seal the ridge beam.